 Oil prices rise above $113 per barrel.

-Oil prices have risen sharply.
+Oil prices have risen above $110.
 The United States has threatened Iran.
 This is affecting global energy markets.

 Summarized from the sources above.
 Read the originals for the full story.